 wind barbs are being shown.
 These represent the wind conditions encountered by the boat at the indicated time along the path.
 There are two wind barbs shown, one for the true wind and one for apparent.
 As you would expect, the apparent wind is shown with the wind barb closer to the bow of the boat.

 in this example, there is a warning being shown that the application has a newer wind forecast file, along with some hints on how to use it.
-During this example, In this case, I had several files downloaded, the one I wanted to work with was selected, and I can disregard that message.
+During this example I had several files downloaded.
+The one I wanted to work with was selected, and I can disregard that message.

 If you change the GRIB time in the timeline, notice that the vessel indicated, and the information shown in the text box, will update to reflect where it will be at that time.